 Work on a Yacht

 This is what I’m doing this summer, working on a yacht!
 This is a great way to sail the open seas and travel while working, mostly in the Mediterranean and Caribbean.
 Contracts are often seasonal or for one year, so this is also a good way to save up some money and travel between work gigs.
-If you want to know more about how to get your first yacht job, click here.
+If you want to know more about how to get your first yacht job, click here or read about it in my ebook.

 Teach English Abroad